IoTeacher/IoTeacher/README.md

 ### Hola Visitantes 👋

+In my 22-year teaching tenure at Instituto Tecnologico de Tijuana, I plan to leverage GitHub to enrich the learning experience for my 80 students each semester in the Systems Engineering carrier, my area embedded development & system sensor programming.
+By integrating GitHub into the curriculum, students will familiarize themselves with industry-standard version control systems, promoting collaborative learning and project management.
+Additionally, I introduce students to available grants on GitHub Student Pack and Amazon Web Services, encouraging a culture of continuous learning and exploration.
+Through a blend of GitHub-based assignments and practical lab sessions, this initiative strives to equip students with real-world skills essential for their future careers in the tech industry.

 Agradece el tiempo  ver el perfil del docente 👨‍🏫 ✨ René Solis ✨.

 Atendiendo estudiantes de PFLC y TecTijuana: